MadiTomi/AI-chatbots-for-mental-support/README.md

 - Supports English, Russian, and Kazakh languages
 - Uses a combination of generative models via a RAG system

-> ⚠️ Disclaimer: This tool is for educational and research purposes only.
-It is not a replacement for professional medical or psychological help.

----

 ## 🔍 Features